All Episodes

 We'll be giving away some as well.

-No, we won't, we've not sorted out that competition.
+We've not sorted out that competition.

 You're going to just simply have to buy it.

-Here's my conversation with Gavin DeBecker.
+Here's my conversation with Gavin De Becker.

-What I and thanks for joining me.
+Thanks for joining me.

 It's lovely.

-Thank you, too.
+Thank you, Chief.

-What I was um surprised by is not just, of course, what you say about vaccines, which is a subject that we all understand that's been somewhat divisive, but uh the arguments that you build using examples like the somewhat famous Johnson ⁇ Johnson baby powder asbestos argument,
+What I was surprised by is not just, of course, what you say about vaccines, which is a subject that we all understand that's been somewhat divisive, but the arguments that you build using examples like the somewhat famous Johnson ⁇ Johnson baby powder asbestos argument,

-the acknowledgement of mercury and the toxicity of ethylmercury in vaccines, but also the story about Agent Orange and the way that the Institute of Medicine l seemed to be used as an organization to legitimize or sort of somehow morally backdate arguments for interested clients.
+the acknowledgement of mercury and the toxicity of ethylmercury in vaccines, but also the story about Agent Orange and the way that the Institute of Medicine seemed to be used as an organization to legitimize or sort of somehow morally backdate arguments for interested clients.

-It is a good place to start, and I think it shows that there's a process.
+It is a good place to start and I think it shows that there's a process.

-The Institute of Medicine is revered, of course, you know, very major experts and people who are esteemed, and it's part of the National Academies of Science.
+The Institute of Medicine is revered, of course, you know, very major experts and people who are esteemed and it's part of the National Academies of Science.

 And so when they say something, that's always been taken very seriously.

-What people are unaware of, that I'm glad to disclose in this book, is that the Institute of Medicine and the National Academies of Science both are not government agencies.
+What people are unaware of that I'm glad to disclose in this book is that the Institute of Medicine and the National Academies of Science both are not government agencies.

 They are private organizations.